robsonagapito/python_mechanize/README.md

 # PYTHON WITH MECHANIZE
-Apresentation of TDC SP - Trilha Python
+Presentation of TDC SP - Trilha Python

 How to use library mechanize with python.